 Lag is delayed server response times, and heavy lag can have a big impact on the game’s performance.

 In order to have the best gaming experience on your browser, you need to take care of a few settings.
 Here we offer you some methods to do just that.

-The steps written below are also helpful if you encounter the following issues:
+The steps written below are helpful if you encounter the following issues in any browser: